Headstorm/Interview/challenges/README.md

 ## Front End Challenge

-An exciting startup has approached us for help in developing their product and establishing an online presence.
-You have been tasked with quickly creating a placeholder web page for this startup to establish a basic online presence.
+A company has approached you for help in developing their product and establishing an online presence.
+You have been tasked with quickly creating a web page for this startup to launch their web page.
 This page has the following requirements:

 * Startup name title